chaoskagami/ftpde/README.md

 How to install
 --------------

+** 3DS **

+You need to copy the files to your 3DS.
+Alternatively, you can directly install if you're running CFW and have FBI available with: `make HOST=<3ds IP> fbi-install`

+That said, you need a config file at `sd:/ftpde.conf`.
+Not up for debate, because anonymous has no write permissions.
+You'll need to set up a proper user, as well, since the default combination is not secure.

+** POSIX **

+`make install`

-For posix, run `make install`.
-You can optionally set `PREFIX` to specify the install prefix, and SYSCONFDIR to set the configuration path.
+You can optionally set `PREFIX` to specify the install prefix, and `SYSCONFDIR` to set the configuration path.
 Default is `PREFIX=/usr/local`. and `SYSCONFDIR=/etc`

-For 3DS, you need to copy the files to your 3DS.
-Alternatively, you can directly install if you're running CFW and have FBI available with: `make HOST=<3ds IP> fbi-install`

 Implemented commands
 --------------------